aadilmallick/my-notes-docusaurus/docs/databases/03-sql.md

 Before the `SELECT` statement, we add the `CREATE VIEW` command to create a view from whatever table the select query returns.

+Once you create a view, you can query it or even mutate it like any other table, which helps to simplify complex queries.

 The basic syntax is as follows: